LEGO Harry Potter: Years 5-7 Game Cover

 • “Most of the levels feel like busywork instead of actual levels that advance the story.”

-• “This is a fun, richly detailed game that rewards curiosity and offers plenty of gameplay variety, making it well worth the effort for LEGO and Harry Potter fans alike.”
+• “The gameplay is a fun, richly detailed experience that rewards curiosity and offers plenty of variety, making it well worth the effort for LEGO and Harry Potter fans alike.”

-• “The game is filled with tedium, such as long unskippable animations (both player action and mid-level events), and a stupid dueling mechanic that results in a priori incantatem button mash for many boss fights, some of which are actually multi-round duels.”
+• “The game is filled with tedium, such as long unskippable animations (both player action and mid-level events), and a stupid dueling mechanic that results in a priori incantatem button mash for many boss fights, some of which are actually multi-round duels (and a duel is already a minimum of 4 rounds to begin with, now do that but 3 times).”

 • “The gameplay is an absolute chore.”